UBC-Solar/sunlink/docs/SYSTEM.md

 2) InfluxDB
 3) Grafana

 The parser is deployed as a Docker container along with two other services: InfluxDB and Grafana.
 InfluxDB is the time-series database that stores the incoming telemetry data and Grafana is the visualization platform used to graph the data.

 Together, these three services form the **telemetry cluster**.
-They are all spun up using Docker Compose and are configured to be connected to the same bridge network allowing for easy inter-container communication.
+They are all spun up using Docker Compose and are configured to be connected to the same bridge network allowing for easy inter-container communication over HTTP.

 ## Parser server